guzzle/RingPHP/docs/futures.rst

 ----------

 Futures can be cancelled if they have not already been dereferenced.
-Cancelling a future will prevent the future from executing the dereference function and, if possible, will stop the request from sending.
+Cancelling a future will prevent the future from executing the dereference function.

-Guzzle-Ring futures are typically implementing with the ``GuzzleHttp\Ring\Future\BaseFutureTrait``.
+Cancelling a future response will try to prevent the request from sending over the wire.
+Guzzle-Ring futures are typically implemented with the ``GuzzleHttp\Ring\Future\BaseFutureTrait``.
 This trait provides the cancellation functionality that should be common to most implementations.